pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 {"httpStatus":"200","serverCode":"2001","requestedUrl":"https://10.0.10.25:8443/albatross/user/login","data":{"access_token":"3b5b0fa6-2d46-4104-ba38-54a077d05a93","token_type":"bearer","expires_in":28799,"scope":"read write"}}
 ```

-**Success!** We now have a valid Bearer administrative token that can be used to access various API.
+Success!
+We now have a valid Bearer administrative token that can be used to access various API.
 It's also possible to login as a normal web user on the */albatross/login* endpoint, which will yield an authenticated cookie instead of a token, allowing access to the web administration console.
-In any case, as this shows, **authentication is now completely bypassed and we have full administrative access to IDRM**.
+In any case, as this shows, authentication is now completely bypassed and we have full administrative access to IDRM.

 It should be noted that this is a destructive action - the previous admin password will be invalid, and only the new password which is generated above can be used to login as an admin.
 So this works a bit like a *"password reset"*, even though it is not named as such.